F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 The University is committed to providing a number of support services to University community members who experience Discrimination and Harassment incidents.
 Resources available to University community members include a variety of campus and community-based service providers and professionals.

-Additionally, USI provides its students with professional staff who can assist students who have been subjected to Sexual Harassment, Sexual Violence, Stalking, Relationship Violence, or other forms of discrimination and harassment with academic and support services.
-The Title IX Coordinator and Director of Institutional Equity and the professional staff within the Dean of Students Office are available to assist students with the imposition of interim measures, both remedial and protective.
+Additionally, USI provides its students with professional staff who can assist students who have been subjected to Sexual Harassment, Sexual Violence, Stalking, Relationship Violence, or other forms of unlawful discrimination and harassment, including Hazing with academic and support services.
+The Director of Institutional Equity and the professional staff within the Dean of Students Office are available to assist students with the imposition of interim measures, both remedial and protective.
 Such measure include the following:

 • Coordination of services.